tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 All commands below are to be prefixed with `set protocols babeld`

 `denydefault` and `denydefaultlocal` add a "deny all" rules to the end of the configuration.
-This prevents unwanted ips to be announced such as the local ip address of the gateway network in case of a gateway.
+This prevents unwanted IPs to be announced such as the local IP address of the gateway network in case of a gateway.

 `local-port` defines the port on the loopback address that will let you interact with babeld.
 Mainly used for debugging.